 Sheri has worked in both the developmental disability and mental health service systems in North Carolina, Oregon and California.
 She has worked in a variety of positions including Direct Support Professional, Case Manager, Outpatient Therapist, Mobile Crisis Counselor and Clinical Director of a crisis facility for individuals with developmental disabilities.
 Sheri brings a wealth of knowledge and experience to the Omelagah Inc. leadership team.

 She received her BS in Special Education from Western Carolina University and earned her Master’s in Rehabilitation Counseling from Portland State University.
 Sheri is a Certified Rehabilitation Counselor (CRC) and a Board Certified Behavior Analyst (BCBA).

-Victor comes to the Omelagah Inc. team with 10 years of experience supporting individuals with developmental disabilities.
+Victor joined the Omelagah Inc. team with 6 years of experience working with people developmental disabilities.
 Victor began his career in the field of developmental services in 2006 as a Direct Service Professional for Person Services Center in Stockton, CA.

-Kolu Sokodolo is the House Manager at Bridges Home located in Hayward, CA. Kolu brings to Omelagah, Inc. 12 years of experience working with individuals with developmental disabilities with challenging service needs.
-Kolu also has 12 years of experience as a a Nursing Assistant.
+Kolu Sokodolo has 15 years of experience working with individuals with developmental disabilities with complex care needs.
+Kolu also has experience working as a Nursing Assistant.

-Kolu has dedicated her life to working with people in need.
+Kolu has dedicated her life to service and working with people in need.
 She enjoys her work and brings her outgoing and positive energy to work everyday.

 Want to join our team?

 We’re always on the lookout for smart, passionate, and compassionate people.
 Also, we’re hiring!
-Come join us.
+Come join our team.